THE HUMAN EDGE: FULLY ENGAGED & RELENTLESSLY INNOVATIVE: Turning Culture into a Competitive Advantage

 A MAVERICK AGENDA FOR INVENTING THE FUTURE: How to disrupt like an insurgent

-When the world stands still, size, strength, and stability offer an advantage.
-But in a world of relentless change, it’s the most creative and disruptive organizations that win.
+Catching the future depends less on planning for what will come next and more on continuously experimenting with what could come next.
+In order to innovate and adapt in this creative, disruptive economy, every organization must develop the capacity (and the appetite) for experimentation and even failure.
+Despite the life or death stakes, this is not natural behavior for most organizations.
 The challenge: most organizations are programmed to safeguard the status quo.
 So, how do you unleash your organization’s inner insurgent?
-How do you build a company with the drive to disrupt the status quo and the capacity to change ahead of change?
-Polly unpacks a set of actionable strategies drawn from her research and work inside some of the world’s most successful and innovative organizations.
-Audiences learn a completely new mindset for changing the way they change.
+How do you build a company with the native drive to disrupt the status quo and the capacity to change ahead of change?
+Polly delivers a set of actionable strategies drawn from her research and work inside some of the world’s most successful, creative, and innovative companies.
+She helps people embrace a completely new mindset for changing the way they do organizational change.

 LIBERATION LEADERSHIP: The end of leadership as we know it